Kevin1192/HN-search-API/README.md

 #### Installation

+If you would like to run the application locally, follow the instruction:

-1. Clone the repository.
-Git clone
+1. Clone the repository. `git clone https://github.com/Kevin1192/HN-search-API.git`

-2.
+2. cd into the directory.

+3. run `npm install`

+4. run `npm start`